Skip to primary navigation Skip to content Skip to footer

 • Option to add E-bike

-• Wine glass and olive oil tasting at farm
+• Wine, olive oil and food tasting at panoramic venue

-Discover Florence’s quiet Oltrarno area and the breathtaking countryside hills nearby Chianti with one of our experienced and fun guides!
-Explore a farm and its marvelous gardens nestled in the hills, see Galileo’s Villa, enjoy a glass of Chianti wine and Extra Virgin olive oil tasting paired with traditional Tuscan cold cuts, while learning about the olive oil-making process and local life.
+Explore Florence’s quiet Oltrarno neighbourhood and the breathtaking Tuscan countryside hills just before the Chianti wine region with one of our fun guides!
+Enjoy a panoramic stop for a glass of Chianti wine and Extra Virgin olive oil with local cold cuts.
+Learn about the olive oil process and local life.